Cheque Bounce Lawyer in Faridabad

 Section 138 NI Act

-Advocate Subodh Bajpai of Unified Chambers and Associates provides specialist cheque bounce legal representation in Faridabad, Haryana.
+Unified Chambers and Associates — a partner-led team of advocates and associates — provides specialist cheque bounce legal representation in Faridabad, Haryana.
 Cheque dishonour under Section 138 of the Negotiable Instruments Act 1881 is a criminal offence that carries imprisonment of up to 2 years and a fine of twice the cheque amount.
-Our firm handles the entire lifecycle of cheque bounce matters — from drafting and serving the statutory demand notice, to filing criminal complaints before the Magistrate at District Court Faridabad, to obtaining Section 143A interim compensation, and pursuing appeals at Punjab & Haryana High Court.
-With over 25 years of exclusive debt recovery practice, Advocate Bajpai has handled hundreds of Section 138 matters across India, recovering crores for payees and creditors.
+The firm, led by Senior Partner Adv.
+Subodh Bajpai (LLM, MBA XLRI), handles the entire lifecycle of cheque bounce matters — from drafting and serving the statutory demand notice, to filing criminal complaints before the Magistrate at District Court Faridabad, to obtaining Section 143A interim compensation, and pursuing appeals at Punjab & Haryana High Court.
+The practice has handled hundreds of Section 138 matters across India for payees, banks, NBFCs, and corporate creditors.

 Whether you hold a dishonoured cheque in Faridabad and need to file a complaint, or you are defending against a Section 138 prosecution, Unified Chambers provides senior-level legal counsel at every stage.